cde-ev/cdecao/readme.md

 # CdE Course Assignment Optimization (cdecao)

-This project contains a Rust implementation of the optimal course assignment algorithm for CdE events, developed by Gabriel Guckenbiehl in his Master's thesis.
-This optimized implementation is mainly programmend and maintained by Michael Thies <mail@mhthies.de>.
+This project contains a Rust implementation of the optimal course assignment algorithm for CdE events, developed by Gabriel Guckenbiehl <gabriel.guckenbiehl@gmx.de> in his Master's thesis.
+This optimized implementation is mainly programmend and maintained by
+Michael Thies <mail@mhthies.de>.

 The algorithm combines a Branch and Bound approach for deciding which courses to constrain in their maximum size to fit